Why Today's Policy Action is Mostly at the State Level

 Differences among Issues

 Prior studies may have misunderstood state-level policy activity and polarization for two reasons I have tried to correct.
-Although it is difficult and time consuming to collect state data, so I made an effort to expand upon earlier studies with information on 35 additional state policies.
+Although it is difficult and time consuming to collect state data, I made an effort to expand upon earlier studies with information on 35 additional state policies.
 And instead of combining all policies along a single “left-right” spectrum, I have analyzed different policy areas separately.

 Investigating distinct policy areas like abortion, gay rights, and environmental regulation is important for understanding what is going in the states.
 Prior research like that of Vesla Weaver has shown that Democrats as well as Republicans pursued “tough on crime” laws that have swelled prison populations.
 And my research confirms Weaver’s finding for states as well.
 Whether controlled by Democrats or Republicans, states cracked down on crime and expanded prison populations.
 Indeed, mass incarceration, the dramatic and internationally extreme number of disproportionately minority Americans under correctional control, is mostly a state level phenomenon (over 93 percent of prisoners sit in state prisons or local jails).